 We may contact you:

-- to provide you with information about our services, activities or online content, including sending e-newsletters or similar correspondence and updates orresponding to any contact you have made with us, e.g. on our website, by email or via the ‘How To Contact Us’ facility referred to below.
+to provide you with information about our services, activities or online content, including sending e-newsletters or similar correspondence and updates corresponding to any contact you have made with us, e.g. on our Website, by email or via the ‘How To Contact Us’ facility referred to below.
 You will be given the opportunity to ‘unsubscribe’ from electronic communications on every electronic communication that we send to you;

 8. WHAT RIGHTS DO YOU HAVE

 As a data subject, you have the following rights under Data Protection Legislation and we, when acting as data controller in respect of Your Personal Data, will comply with such rights:

 the right of access to Personal Data relating to you;

 the right to correct any mistakes in your Personal Data;

 the right to ask us to stop contacting you with direct marketing;